-Transfer fees from £0.99.
-TransferGo charges a fixed fee of £0.99 and between 0.4% and 2% commission on the foreign exchange.
+TransferGo charges a fixed fee of £0.99 and between 0% and 2.2% commission on the foreign exchange.

 Founded in 2012, TransferGo is aimed at migrant workers who want to send money back to their families without paying excessive bank fees.
 You can transfer money in 47 countries.
-They say there is no daily limit that you transfer per day and the minimum amount is £1.
+They say there is no daily limit that you transfer per day, though there maybe a daily limit applied by your bank.
+The minimum amount you can transfer is £1.40.
 Transfers usually go through the next business day but they don’t process transfers on weekends or bank holidays.

 You can contact them via email or phone Monday to Friday, 7am to 4pm.

 Transferwise is authorised by the FCA.

 To send money to Europe is 0.35% of the amount that’s converted plus £0.80.